-Since October 2017, Eawag's Directorate has consisted of seven, rather than six, people: the Director, the Deputy Director, a Head of Operations and four other members, two of whom hold professorships - one at ETH Zurich, one at EPFL.
+Since October 2017, Eawag's Directorate has consisted of seven people: the Director, the Deputy Director, a Head of Operations and four other members, two of whom hold professorships - one at ETH Zurich, one at EPFL.
 These institutions are responsible for these two members' employment and salary costs, with EPFL charging 80% of the personnel costs to Eawag.
 The amount charged is included in the remuneration, and this member of the Directorate accounts for 0.8 FTE.
-The full-time equivalent and remuneration for the new member of the Directorate was calculated pro rata in the previous year.